ENGLISH FOR CONGRESS POSITION

 miles South of the Susquehanna River bridge and run westward in an

-arc toward the Monocacy River South
+arc toward the Monocacy River South of Westminster.
+It would then

-of Westminster.
-It would then turn southward East of Frederick
+turn southward East of Frederick before crossing the Potomac

-Point of Rocks bridge.
-From there
+River into Virginia near the Point of Rocks bridge.
+From

-S. 15 and U. S. 17 corridor southward until rejoining I- 95 South
+the U. S. 15 and U. S. 17 corridor southward until rejoining I- 95

-of Fredricksburg.
-Entrances and
+South of Fredricksburg.
+Entrances and exits should be

-exits should be permitted only at I-83 and I-70 in Maryland and
+permitted only at I-83 and I-70 in Maryland and I-66 and U. S. 17

-I-66 and U. S. 17 in Virginia to prevent commuter traffic from
+in Virginia to prevent commuter traffic from overloading the

-traffic around the Baltimore/Washington region similar to
+the Baltimore/Washington region similar to Interstate Highways 278

-Interstate Highways 278 and 287 in New Jersey.
-These
+and 287 in New Jersey.
+These highways are segments of an

-highways are segments of an outer "Beltway" running in an arc
+outer "Beltway" running in an arc through central and Northern New

-through central and Northern New Jersey from the Verrazano Narrows
+Jersey from the Verrazano Narrows Bridge over the Hudson River

-Bridge over the Hudson River south of New York City into New York
+south of New York City into New York state connecting with the

-state connecting with the Tappan Zee Bridge over the Hudson River
+Tappan Zee Bridge over the Hudson River North of the city.

 Finally, recognition should be made that there are no rest rooms